Personal Property

 There are two classes of property that are subject to taxation: real property and personal property.
 Whether something is considered real property or personal property depends on a simple question.
 Can you physically move it?

+Real property includes land and improvements that are permanently attached to land.
+That is why you sometimes hear land referred to as "real estate" or "realty".
 While materials such as wood,metal or other building materials are not real property on their own, they can become real property if they are attached to land.

 Personal property is all property not classified as real property.
 It includes, but is not limited to, machinery, equipment, furniture, fixtures, and registered and non-registered motor vehicles.
 Personal property owned by business enterprises and certain personal property owned by residents (such as horses and unregistered snowmobiles) is taxable in Connecticut.

-If you have not received a declaration, we do have a copy of the required Declarations at the bottom of this page.
+We mail Personal Property Declarations to all non-residents and to residents as a courtesy every year in the Fall.
+If you have not received a declaration, print one using the PDFs at the bottom of this page.
 It is the property owner's responsibility to complete and submit a declaration every year before November 1st.

 CTGS Sec.
 12-41.
 Filing of declaration